Covid-19: Is it still OK to go for a walk?5 Aug 2020

 Cath: 'Had a lovely walk around Blackburn Lake.
 Everyone observing social distancing, but still smiling and saying hello.
 Good to get out in nature and hear the birds.'

 Deb: This weekend I hike Dromana to Cape Schanck Lighthouse and then on to Gunnamatta.
 Taking in the Two Bays hike and the Coastal Walk.
 It felt great to hike with friends for what might have been the last time in a while ...'

 It is clear many people are adapting; seeking out quiet times or places to walk, or keeping the recommended 1.5m distance from those they pass.
-But politicians have also pointed to weekend crowds at Bondi Beach in Sydney as a worrying sign the social distancing message is not sinking in to everyone, and that stronger measures may soon be needed to curtail the spread of Covid-19 in Australia.
+But politicians have also pointed to examples such as crowding at Bondi Beach in Sydney as a worrying sign the social distancing message is not sinking in to everyone, and that stronger measures may soon be needed to curtail the spread of Covid-19 in Australia.